 Replacing human contact?

-While makers of eldercare robots often oiling to research that shows the dangers of loneliness in the elderly, researchers found that the most common ethical question about robots that care for old people is the fear that robots will be used to replace human interaction.
+While makers of eldercare robots often point to research that shows the dangers of loneliness in the elderly, researchers found that the most common ethical question about robots that care for old people is the fear that robots will be used to replace human interaction.

 If they feel confident that ElliQ will alert them to any life-threatening situation, will relatives feel free to ignore aging relatives?
 Will neighbors stop checking in?